mathworks/matlab-proxy/SECURITY.md

 # Start matlab-proxy with Token-Based Authentication disabled
 $ env MWI_ENABLE_TOKEN_AUTH="False" matlab-proxy-app

-# The access link is presented in the terminal upon startup like follows:
+# The access link appears in the terminal:
 ==================================================================================================
                                        Access MATLAB at:
                                     http://127.0.0.1:37110